jpjuvo/camelyon17-multilevel/README.md

 10. **Pretraining modules** - Pretraining multilevel CNN modules

 ## Hyperparam opt. and testing results
 The scores are averages from 4 CV folds.
+Model folds are trained on 3 and tested on one of the train centers (0-3).

 **Baseline models**